Vincenzo Bellini

-Vincenzo Salvatore Carmelo Francesco Bellini (/bəˈliːni/; /it/; 3 November 1801 – 23 September 1835) was an Italian opera composer famed for his long, graceful melodies and evocative musical settings.
+Vincenzo Salvatore Carmelo Francesco Bellini (Note: /bəˈliːni/ bə-LEE-nee; /it/) (3 November 1801 – 23 September 1835) was an Italian opera composer of the early Romantic era famed for his long, graceful melodies and evocative musical settings.
 A central figure of the bel canto era, he was admired not only by the public but also by many composers who were influenced by his work.
 His songs balanced florid embellishment with a deceptively simple approach to lyric setting.

 Born to a musical family in Sicily, he distinguished himself early and earned a scholarship to study under several noted musicians at Naples' Real Collegio di Musica.
 There he absorbed elements of the Neapolitan School's style and was inspired by performances of Donizetti's and Rossini's operas, among others, in more modern idioms.
 He wrote his first opera, Adelson e Salvini (1825), for the conservatory, and his next, Bianca e Fernando (1826), on a Teatro di San Carlo-affiliated commission for promising students.
 He also became close friends with his peer and first biographer, Francesco Florimo.

 Bellini then went to Milan to compose for La Scala, where the success of Il pirata (1827) established his short but significant career.
 He wrote many celebrated operas, ascending to triumphal heights with I Capuleti e i Montecchi (1830, La Fenice), La sonnambula (1831, Teatro Carcano), and more gradually Norma (1831, La Scala).
 He travelled abroad and wrote I puritani after a visit to London.
 Its successful premiere (1835, Théâtre-Italien) capped an illustrious international career.
 Bellini died at the age of 33 in Puteaux, France.

 Verdi praised Bellini's expansive melodies as unequaled, while Wagner, who was rarely complimentary, was captivated by Bellini's expressive integration of music and text.
 Liszt and Chopin were also admirers, though Berlioz was less enthusiastic.
 Most musicologists now assess Bellini positively, though some question the quality of his work.
 Many of his operas, including Pirata, Capuleti, Sonnambula, Norma, and Puritani are regularly performed at major opera houses throughout the world.